NameRead — never mispronounce a name again

 4. In-Meeting Audio NameTag

 Users can see a small name tag with a playback button, phonetic line, and personal story.
-This enables accurate, respectful pronunciation during conversations.

 Why: Improves accuracy but not required for core confidence-building.